gwangwon0807/UDP_PROGRAMMING/README.md

 (Reciver's role is server, Sender's role is client)
 2. First of all, enter the Reciver directory and type up this sentence "gcc -o receiver receiver.c".
 3. And then, enter another terminal and type up this sentence "gcc -o sender sender.c".
-4. If you've finished that, go to the Receiver terminal and type up "./receiver <receiver's port> <drop_probability>. ex. "./receive 12345 0.1".
+4. If you've finished that, go to the Receiver terminal and type up "./receiver <receiver's port> <drop_probability>. e.g., "./receive 12345 0.1".
-5. Go to the Sender terminal and you must type up "./sender <sender' port> <receiver's IP> <receiver's port> <timout interval> <file name> <drop probability>. ex. "./sender 12346 127.0.0.1 12345 1 hello.txt 0.1".
+5. Go to the Sender terminal and you must type up "./sender <sender' port> <receiver's IP> <receiver's port> <timout interval> <file name> <drop probability>. e.g., "./sender 12346 127.0.0.1 12345 1 hello.txt 0.1".

 // If you want to go to the this directory then, you can type up this command.
 1. cd ./Receiver and cd ./Sender